 In Bandon, we ate more crab, more salmon, halibut and checked out the fish and chips at the superb Bandon Market.

-Next we hit Florence, catching up with our friends that we met in Moab.
-We arrived a couple days of ahead of them and checked out the dunes out on the jetty, beautiful to look at, a pain in the ass to climb.
+Next, we hit Florence, catching up with our friends that we met in Moab.
+We arrived a couple of days of ahead of them and checked out the dunes out on the jetty, beautiful to look at, a pain in the ass to climb.

 The same for the sand dunes behind our RV park near Woahink Lake.
 I can say after multiple attempts, I am no fan of dune hiking!

-What we did love were the tidepools.
+What we did love was the tidepools.
 Especially at Strawberry Hill Beach, north of Florence.
 So much so we went back nearly every day.
-Sometimes trying to catch the sunrise (we didn’t, too much of that ever present fog) but mostly timing it to hit the tidepools at low tide.
+Sometimes trying to catch the sunrise (we didn't, too much of that ever-present fog) but mostly timing it to hit the tidepools at low tide.
 I can honestly say these tidepools are THE BEST that I have ever been to!

 Dozens and dozens of sea anemones in the oddest shade of green:

 Lots of sea stars, a variety of life that is disappearing on the coast due to illness.
-We found them in shades or orange, purple and red.
+We found them in shades of orange, purple and red.